 Dr. William Conte, Artistic Director

-William (Bill) Conte is a New York City native, born in Brooklyn, raised on Staten Island, and educated in Manhattan.
+William (Bill) Conte is the 2024 Wyoming Arts Council Fellow for the Performing Arts in Theatre.
+A New York City native, he was born in Brooklyn, raised on Staten Island, and educated in Manhattan.
 Since the 1980s he has produced, directed, written, and/or acted in nearly one hundred productions.
 Bill pioneered the use of found spaces on Staten Island for unprecedented productions of T.S.
 Eliot’s poem, “The Waste Land,” on an abandoned industrial site adjacent New York harbor, a production of Prometheus staged over five acres on the grounds and monuments of Snug Harbor Cultural Center, and other shows staged in bars, on the street, on rooftops, in parks, and on beaches.
 In the late 1990s Bill received funding from the New York State Council on the Arts to translate and stage Dante’s Inferno; the five year long project resulted in a critically acclaimed off-off-Broadway production of Inferno at Synchronicity Space in Soho, Manhattan, in 1998, and a 2001 performance of Paradiso on a Staten Island beach featuring a live orchestra, as well as earth works and sculptures made from found objects.
 For this work he was honored by the Italian-American cultural organization Fieri, and was the recipient of numerous grants and awards from the New York State Council on the Arts.
 As artistic director of Theatre SanGreal, Bill entered into partnership with the New York City Department of Parks in the early 2000s and staged Macbeth, The Tempest, and City Dionysia on the beaches of Staten Island.
 During his time in New York he worked as an adjunct lecturer for seven different colleges simultaneously, teaching dozens of classes in writing, literature, history, and theatre.

 Bill earned a Ph.D. in Theatre from the City University of New York Graduate Center in 2010.
 He was then appointed as the Instructor of Theatre History and Literature for the Department of Theatre and Dance, Casper College, in central Wyoming.
-Before retiring from academia in December 2020, he staged or acted in 19 productions at the college.
+Before retiring from academia in December 2020, he staged or acted in nineteen productions at the college.
 He also found time to publish peer reviewed scholarship and to translate from Latin an obscure Renaissance treatise on ballet.
-Since founding the Theatre of the Poor in 2016 he has staged and acted in a dozen more shows, including a “motorcycle” staging in Newcastle, Wyoming, of Macbeth, which coincided with the Sturgis Rally in 2016, and a production of Prometheus, in which the theft of fire from the sun coincided exactly with the total solar eclipse over Casper in August 2017.

-The Ensemble
+The Grex

 Asheton Capps